 Administrative Assistantehrmantraut@psc.org Ext 610

-Julie joined the Pacific Salmon Commission Secretariat in September 2016.
-She has several years of administrative experience working within different industries, and a Bachelor of Arts degree from the University of British Columbia.
+Julie joined the Pacific Salmon Commission Secretariat in September 2016 to cover administrative tasks, and assist staff wherever needed.
+She has several years of varied office experience and a Bachelor of Arts degree from the University of British Columbia.
 She has lived on the West Coast for most of her life and enjoys outdoor activities including camping, biking, hiking, and spending time at the beach.
 Julie is also an artist in her spare time.